GoAdminGroup/docs/en/plugins/plugins.md

 Using plugins are divided into: using the third package source code plugin and use the dynamic link library plugin (.so file, currently only supports linux and mac platforms)

+You can skip this part, if you just want to build a crud administrative platform.

 ## Using the third package source code plugin

 For example: